 Ans.
 To make the best out of the available resources and in general as a practice, the following practices should be incorporated in the tests-

-- Use the non-GUI mode: jmeter -n -t test.jmx -l test.jtl
+- Use the non-GUI mode to run the scripts : jmeter -n -t test.jmx -l test.jtl

-- Don’t use “View Results Tree” or “View Results in Table” listeners during the load test, use them only during the scripting phase to debug your scripts.
+- Avoid the use of “View Results Tree” or “View Results in Table” listeners during the load test.
+Use them only during the scripting phase to debug your scripts.

-- Rather than using lots of similar samplers, use the same sampler in a loop, and use variables (CSV Data Set) to vary the sample.
-Or perhaps use the Access Log Sampler.
-[The Include Controller does not help here, as it adds all the test elements in the file to the test plan.]
+- Rather than using lots of similar samplers, use the same sampler in a loop.
+Also, make use of variables (using CSV Data Set) to vary the samples.

-- Don’t use JMeter’s functional mode during the load test executions.
+- Don’t use JMeter’s functional mode during your performance test executions.

-- Only save the data that you need.
+- Only save the data that you are going to need.

 [ source: JMeter Best Practices by Apache]